 For birding, Pelee Island is truly world class.
 The Island is recognized as a globally Important Bird Area and is at the confluence of two migration routes – the Atlantic Flyway and the Mississippi flyway.
 Devoted to the study and conservation of birds on the Island is Pelee Island Bird Observatory at Fish Point Nature Reserve.
 To give you an idea of the vast variety of birds that make their way here, this bird banding station has documented 255 different bird species on Pelee Island.

-Jack Miner Bird Sanctuary
+Jack Miner Migratory Bird Sanctuary

 Jack Miner, a great naturalist and Canada’s first noted conservationist, became the founder of the migratory waterfowl refuge system by creating the Jack Miner Migratory Bird Sanctuary in 1904.
 It is located on the Miner property in Kingsville, Ontario.
 Five years later he pioneered the banding of migrating waterfowl; the recovery data was instrumental in the establishment of the Migratory Bird Treaty of 1916 between the United States of America and Canada as no government banding programs had been in existence at that time.
-Visitors can feed waterfowl, hike a 5 km trail system, visit the Museum, tour the Jack Miner House, and enjoy the grounds and special events year round.
-Open dawn till dusk.